Paresh-95/BlogApp_Frontend_AttackCapital/README.md

 ## Issues During Deployment - Vercel Frontend
-   -- Unable to Retrieve Cookie (JWT Token) in Next.js Middleware in Production && Not able to Log out too
+   -- Unable to Retrieve Cookie (JWT Token) in Next.js Middleware in Production && Not able to Log out too -- So mostly the site will not work as expected on Deployment rather use locally

 ## Contributing